runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-spec.md

         <senderaddr> TokenAddress </senderaddr>
 ```

+### Error conditions

 If any of the conditions are not satisfied, the call fails.
+Due to K failing to simplify side conditions when specified as a disjunction,
+we use one claim per failing side condition.

+#### FA12

+For FA12, we reach a failing state when any of these conditions hold:

+1.  `Amount >Int 0`
+2.  `notBool IsUpdating`
+3.  `TokenAddress =/=K Sender`

+The following claims cover these cases:

 ```k
   claim <k> #runProof(false, UpdateTokenPoolInternalFA12(_)) => Aborted(?_, ?_, ?_, ?_) </k>